Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

-Then we can improve Lemma \ref{lem:cutoff} using the mean matrix directly in place of the capped matrix $\bar{M}$.
-Doing so and applying the same steps as in the proof of Lemma \ref{lem:cutoff} with $\rho_1<\sqrt{\rho}$, we obtain that almost surely, for all $n$ large enough we have
+Then, we can improve Lemma~\ref{lem:cutoff} using the mean matrix directly in place of the capped matrix $\bar{M}$: following the same steps as in the proof of Lemma~\ref{lem:cutoff} but without replacing $L^{(x)}_y$ by $\bar{L}^{(x)}_y$, we obtain the analogue of~\eqref{eq:lemma17_1}, that is